nomnom-insights/nomnom.lockjaw/README.md

 ## Intro

-This is a simple component which uses [Postgres' advisory locks](https://www.postgresql.org/docs/9.6/functions-admin.html#FUNCTIONS-ADVISORY-LOCKS) which are mostly managed by Postgrs itself and are really lightweight.
+Lockjaw is a simple [Component](https://github.com/stuartsierra/component) which uses [Postgres' advisory locks](https://www.postgresql.org/docs/9.6/functions-admin.html#FUNCTIONS-ADVISORY-LOCKS) which are managed by Postgrs itself and are really lightweight.
 They are not meant to be used for row level locking, but for implementing concurrency control primitives in applications.

-Our intended usage is to ensure that at any given time, only one instance of *something* is doing the work, usually it's for ensuring that only one scheduler at a time is queueing up jobs for periodical processing.
+Intended usage is to ensure that at any given time, only one instance of *something* is doing the work, usually it's for ensuring that only one scheduler at a time is queueing up jobs for periodical processing.
 See [how it integrates with Eternity](https://github.com/nomnom-insights/nomnom.eternity#with-lock-eternitymiddlewarewith-lock)

+### Locking advice

+Ideally, you do not do much work while holding the lock.
+E.g. ensuring that you have push only 1 job to a queue or call and endpoint once.
+Relying on performing long running tasks while holding the lock is not advised.
+Use it as a coordination mechanism, not the business logic.

 ## How to use it?